ayankhanCTRUH/solar-sathi/README.md

 ```

-### Format everything with Prettier
+### Build for production

-Automatically formats your code and sorts Tailwind classes.
+Automatically check for syntax and lint issues and build

 ```
 npm run build